-The music industry is full of opportunity, but you don’t have to be a performing artist to hold a career that focuses on your love of music.
-You can start a record label even if you aren’t an artist, yourself, helping to support and guide other artists in their careers.
+The music industry is full of opportunities, but you don’t have to be a performing artist to hold a career that focuses on your love of music.
+You can start a record label even if you aren’t an artist yourself, helping to support and guide other artists in their careers.
 If you are a performing artist, then starting a record label could help you to reach new audiences and take control of your music.
 In time, you could expand that label to sign on other artists, too.
 Whether you have dreams of having a big business or want to keep things small, starting a record label could open up exciting avenues in the music industry.

 According to Statista, the record label industry has gone through flux over the past five years.
 The emergence of music streaming led to revenue stagnation, but in 2018, the industry revenue grew to $18.9 billion.
 In 2017, streaming alone accounted for $4.3 billion in revenue, equating to about 38% of the music industry’s entire revenue that year.
 In 2019, the recorded music industry’s revenue was $7.3 billion.